AAFCPAs Named a 2026 ‘Best Place to Work’ by Boston Business Journal

 c) any significant disagreements between the auditor and management; and

-d) the adequacy of the corporation’s accounting and financial reporting processes;- Annually consider the performance and independence of the independent auditor; and
+d) the adequacy of the corporation’s accounting and financial reporting processes;

 The Act also streamlined and modernized New York law to remove unnecessary burdens, save taxpayer dollars, and help nonprofits focus resources on providing services by: